-Namely, the problem with this bed base is that the slates often drop out the frame and fall to the floor, causing the mattress to dip and be uncomfortable.
+Namely, the problem with this bed base is that the slates often drop out of the frame and fall to the floor, causing the mattress to dip and be uncomfortable.
 There have also been complaints about the base getting creaky over some time and making annoying noise when under pressure.
 While those are some serious complaints that would make a person not want to buy this product, there have also been customers who have found it perfectly functional.

 Besides the negative reviews, the Luroy base has received positive ones.
 It is easy to maintain as you can clean it using a cloth and some mild detergent.
-This bed base is available in all four sizes; king, queen, twin and full size.
-The king size goes for the price of 60$, queen size for 50$, full size for 50$ as well and twin size for 30$.
-As usual with IKEA’s product, you will get a 25 year limited warranty that covers all manufacturing defaults.
+This bed base is available in all four sizes; king, queen, twin, and full size.
+The king-size goes for the price of 60$, queen size for 50$, full size for 50$ as well, and twin size for 30$.
+As usual with IKEA’s product, you will get a 25-year limited warranty that covers all manufacturing defaults.